namachan10777/majic/README.md

 This package is regulary tested on multiple platforms (Debian, macOS, Fedora, Alpine, FreeBSD) to ensure it'll work fine in any environment.

+Majic depends on [`file`](https://github.com/file/file) mirror repository to provide an up-to-date magic database.
+The database is compiled when Majic is compiled.

 ## Installation

 The package can be installed by adding `majic` to your list of dependencies in `mix.exs`: